raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 4. create POD

-- Execute the following command to create the vault-agent-example Pod:
+- Execute the following command to create (and deploy the containers within) the vault-agent-example Pod:

 `sudo kubectl apply -f example-k8s-spec.yml --record`